Datttta/My_Notes/New words.md

 === *New words* ===

 1. parrot
+2. joined at the hip
-2. put the cart before the horse
+3. put the cart before the horse
-3. not mince words
+4. not mince words
-4. get one's act together
+5. get one's act together
-5. spare no expense
+6. spare no expense
-6. hurray
+7. hurray
-7. deforestation
+8. deforestation

 ==*Nuevas Palabras* ===